Film: Some Kind of Wonderful

 The protagonist, Keith (Eric Stoltz) is a working-class student, who's in love with popular girl Amanda Jones (Lea Thompson).
 Meanwhile, his tomboyish best friend, Watts (Mary Stuart Masterson) is in love with him, but Keith doesn't notice that.
 Keith eventually asks Amanda out, right after she broke up with her jerk of a boyfriend, so, mainly out of spite, she says yes.
 Watts's jealousy causes conflict between her and Keith, but they reconcile, and Watts chauffeurs Keith to his date.
 At first, Keith and Amanda hit it off, but Keith realizes that he loves Watts.
 Amanda tells him to go to her, and they get together.

 The film is similar to Hughes and Deutch's previous collaboration Pretty in Pink

 , with genders switched and the ending changed.
 Some Kind of Wonderful

 had a surprisingly good (but hard-to-find) young-adult novelization

 Contains examples of:

-Alpha Bitch: Subverted with Amanda; she is rich and popular, and Watts tries to stop Keith from dating her because she thinks Amanda is the Alpha Bitch, but she's actually a very nice girl (and working-class, like Watts and Keith).:
+- Alpha Bitch: Subverted with Amanda; she runs with the rich and popular crowd, and Watts tries to stop Keith from dating her because she thinks Amanda is the Alpha Bitch, but she's actually a very nice girl (and working-class, like Watts and Keith).: